 Ethiopia, Mexico, and Brazil are also significant sources.
 Additional deposits are in Central Europe, Honduras, Indonesia, Madagascar, Peru, Turkey, and the United States.
 Querétero in Mexico is known primarily for fire opal in yellow, orange, and reddish-orange to red, with good play-of-color and fire!

 Why Did the October Birthstone Change?

 Opal held the center stage as the gem revered as the October birthstone until 1912.
 What happened that year, you may ask?

-Because of its vast range of colors, the beautiful October Birthstone tourmaline gets mistaken for other gemstones.
+The beautiful tourmaline stone gets mistaken for other gemstones because of its vast range of colors.
 One of the “rubies” in the Russian crown jewels, the “Caesar’s Ruby” pendant, is actually red (rubellite) tourmaline.

 The intense colors come from trace amounts of copper, which had never been recorded as a coloring agent in any tourmaline.
 Prices for the best Paraíba and Paraíba-type tourmalines easily surpass other tourmalines due to their vivid hues, higher color saturation, and greater rarity.